John Giorno: Fighting the Battle of Gay Liberation in a Homophobic World

 As a pioneer of performance poetry, he punted the question of meaning to the listener.
 Jettisoning both the Whitmanesque lyricism of Beats like Allen Ginsberg and the arch, cocktail-party repartee of New York School poets like Frank O’Hara, Giorno (the lover, in rapid succession, of Andy Warhol, Robert Rauschenberg, and Jasper Johns) applied the Pop artists’ appropriation of mass-media images and found objects to poetry.
 By arranging snatches of art-world gossip, mundane chitchat, and lines snipped from advertisements, tabloid coverage of death and disasters, and pulpy porn into jump-cutting literary montages, he channeled the mental cacophony of a media-bombarded America.
 From “Raspberry” (1967): “Want him to be more of man?
 Try being more of a woman.”
 “Scientists are trying to enlist the common barnacle in the fight to save man’s teeth.”
 “Bullet holes, look like the real thing, sets of three, only fifty cents.”
-“A bearded outlaw, who claimed he was an immortal descendant of God, was killed last night by the police.”“They thought they were hearing my poems, but my poems were mirrors in which they were seeing themselves.”
+“A bearded outlaw, who claimed he was an immortal descendant of God, was killed last night by the police.”

 His mature style turned inward, swapping the stream-of-media-consciousness style of his Pop period for a live feed from his “stupid grasping mind,” as the Buddhist in him called it.
 Mining aperçus and existentialist one-liners from the compulsive babble of our internal monologues, Giorno set them to the rhythms of everyday speech.
 The results read like a cross between The Tibetan Book of the Dead, Grindr banter, CBGB’s hecklers at their most inspired, and Rupert Pupkin’s stand-up in King of Comedy.
 Poems like “I Don’t Need It, I Don’t Want It, and You Cheated Me Out of It” (1981) and “Life is a Killer” (1982) are bleakly funny, luridly pornographic, rich in cynical wisdom but compassionate, too—yin-yang unions of the ecstatic and the obscene, the transcendental and the banal.
 From “Stretching It Wider” (You Got to Burn to Shine):